Madhavi-Patil/madhavi-patil.github.io/_news/announcement_9.md

 categories: news
 ---

-Anugya's quest for automating downy mildew phenotyping got boost from the APS.
+Anugya's quest for automating downy mildew phenotyping got a boost from the APS.
 ---
 With the support from the APS Anugya will visit Dr. Surya Sapkota's lab at the USDA-ARS Appalachian Fruit Research Station in Kearneysville, West Virginia.
 She aims to master deep learning methods and robotic infrastructure for high-throughput, quantitative screening of wild grapes for downy mildew disease resistance.